Tramadol Dependency & Addiction Treatment

 The goal of the ANR method is to return the central nervous system into balance by forcing it to decrease the production of opioid receptors and allowing the body to continue its proper endorphin production.
 At the same time, the body is metabolizing and elimination unneeded introduced opioids.
 During the treatment period, under sedation, a patient’s physical withdrawal is progressing, and the accelerated neuro-regulation starts.
 In about five hours, neuro-chemical and endorphin-receptors are regulated and brought to their “pre-addiction” state.
 A patient leaves the ANR clinic the next day.

-ANR – Accelerated Neuroregulation Treatment
+ANR – Accelerated Neuroregulation treatment

+People who develop an opioid dependency have suppressed their natural endorphin production by forcing their nervous system to increase the number of active endorphin/opioid receptors.
+As the use and abuse of opioids continue, this creates a vicious self-perpetuating cycle.
+The more opioids a person uses, the more receptors are created, and the more the person needs to increase the amounts of opioids to satisfy their neuro-biochemical demand.
+A constant craving for drugs develops.
+Unless the balance is restored to the person’s original, natural production of endorphins, the addict is doomed to a constant struggle for more drugs.
+This affects their entire life and can end up being fatal.

 ANR approaches addiction to opioids from a completely different point of view from most of the mainstream medical community.
-People who develop an opioid dependency through using opioids suppress their natural endorphin production by inducing their nervous system to increase the number of active endorphin/opioid receptors.
-As the use and abuse of opioids continue, this creates a vicious self-perpetuating cycle: the more opioids a person uses, more and more receptors are created, and the person needs greater and greater amounts of opioids to satisfy their neuro-biochemical demand, a constant craving for more drugs.
-Unless the balance is restored to the person’s original, natural production of endorphins, the addict is doomed to a constant struggle for more drugs, which affects his or her entire life and can be fatal.

-During the treatment period, which lasts a day and a half, after a thorough medical exam by a team of physicians, a person is put under sedation for 4-5 hours.
-The physical withdrawal from Tramadol is induced, and the process of accelerated neuro-regulation begins.
-Neuro-chemical and endorphin-receptors are regulated and modulated to their “pre-addiction” state.
+After a thorough medical exam by a team of physicians, the treatment period begins.
+ANR treatment lasts about a day and a half and the patient is put under sedation for 4-5 hours.
+Physical withdrawal from tramadol is induced while under sedation and the process of accelerated neuro-regulation begins.
+Neuro-chemical and endorphin-receptors are regulated and modulated to their ‘pre-addiction’ state.

-The entire process is carefully monitored by an experienced medical crew that includes a physician, an anesthesiologist, and intensive care nurses who are using an Intensive Care Unit set up that displays real-time patient data.
-The anesthesiologist is also continuously observing and reassessing the progress of the therapy and the patient’s physiological status through a physical examination.
-If necessary, he is there to assist the patient with appropriate medication to achieve optimal modulation and regulation at the endorphin-receptor level, the reduction of the withdrawal symptoms, and the lowering of the adrenergic response.
+The entire process is carefully monitored by an experienced medical crew that includes a physician, an anesthesiologist, and intensive care nurses who are using an Intensive Care Unit (ICU) set up that displays real-time patient data.
+The anesthesiologist is continuously observing and reassessing the progress of the therapy and the patient’s physiological status through physical examination.
+If necessary, they are there to assist the patient with appropriate medication to achieve optimal modulation and regulation at the endorphin-receptor level, the reduction of the withdrawal symptoms, and the lowering of the adrenergic response.